 Agar agar is derived from algae or seaweed found in South East Asia.
 This vegetarian gelatin can be purchased at your local health food store and online as a powder, flakes or in sheets.
 In gluten-free recipes it works as a binder and thickener for batter and dough.
 Use twice the amount of agar agar as xanthan gum in your recipes.

 Guar gum is another natural gluten-free alternative to xanthan gum.
 It is a white powdery substance similar in consistency to cornstarch.
 It is derived from a legume plant found in East India.
 Guar gum functions as a binder that works well in creamy dishes and sauces.
 However, it can have laxative properties in some people.
-Use 1 1/2 times the amount of guar gum in a recipe that calls for xanthan gum.
+Use 3 parts guar gum for every 2 parts xanthan gum called for in a recipe.

 Chia is a flowering plant in the mint family.
 Its seeds are extremely high in omega 3s fatty acids and fiber.
 When mixed with water, the ground seeds become a thick gel similar to egg whites that can be used in gluten-free baking to help give structure to breads and pastries.
 Use a mixture of one tablespoon of chia seeds to three tablespoons of water to replace one tablespoon of xanthan gum.
 Increase your baking time by 15 minutes if you use this substitute.